-The findings presented in this report stem from background desk research, interviews with field practitioners and lawyers, as well as feedback from French NGOs and the Paris-based UNHCR office and finally statistics shared by the French authorities.
+The findings presented in this report stem from background desk research, interviews with field practitioners and lawyers, as well as feedback from French NGOs and finally statistics shared by the French authorities.

-Caveat: In France, asylum policies - including reception procedures - are largely under prefectural execution.
+Caveat:In France, asylum policies - including reception procedures - are largely under prefectural execution.
 This review of practice is mostly based on observations in the departments of Ile de France, Rhône, Puy-de-Dôme, Haute-Garonne and Alpes-Maritimes.
 However, the conclusions presented in this report on the concrete implementation of asylum policies have been cross-checked and triangulated with observations of these practices in other regions and are supported by findings presented in other reports - be they official or drafted by civil society organisations.

-The information in this report is up-to-date as of 31 December 2020, unless otherwise stated.
+The information in this report is up-to-date as of 31 December 2021, unless otherwise stated.